LukeShortCloud/rootpages/src/ansible.rst

 -  settings = Project configuration settings.

    -  conductor\_base = The container to run Ansible from.
-This should mirror the development environment used for Ansible-Container.
+This should mirror the development environment used for Ansible Container.

 Example: